 Although there are 2 days allocated to Gorilla Trekking you will only spend one day on the trek.
 The other days are there to provide a large enough window in which to obtain permits and to allow the entire group to trek if there are more than 6 of you on the tour.

 Lake Bunyonyi – Kampala

-This morning we set off on our return journey to Kampala.
-Your tour comes to an end upon arrival in Kampala.
+This morning we set off on our return journey to Kampala, where your tour comes to an end upon arrival in the city.

 A short distance from Kampala, Jinja offers many exciting activities and your guide will assist you to plan for this day.
 Most activities are focussed around the waters of the Nile and these include rafting, kayaking and a variety of cruises on Africa’s largest river.
 While those who may be less inclined to water sports can enjoy horse riding or a quadbike adventure on dry land.